semiprime/pygenda/docs/known_issues.md

 * Year View: Pixel missing in grid lines at top-left corner

+* If Todo View is initial view, the vertical separator is not shown until there is a redraw.

 * On Gemini, shows "no access" icons in instead of "minus" icons (e.g. in spin buttons of Event dialog) - Gemian bug?